obonaventure/cnp3/book/intro/introduction.rst

    A network organised as a Bus

 A third organisation of a computer network is a star topology.
 In such topologies, hosts have a single physical interface and there is one physical link between each host and the center of the star.
-The node at the center of the star can be either a passive device, such as a piece of equipment that amplifies an electrical signal, or an active device, such as a piece of equipment that understands the format of the messages exchanged through the network.
+The node at the center of the star can be either a piece of equipment that amplifies an electrical signal, or an active device, such as a piece of equipment that understands the format of the messages exchanged through the network.
 Of course, the failure of the central node implies the failure of the network.
 However, if one physical link fails (e.g. because the cable has been cut), then only one node is disconnected from the network.
 In practice, star-shaped networks are easier to operate and maintain than bus-shaped networks.
+Many network administrators also appreciate the fact that they can control the network from a central point.
+Administered from a Web interface, or through a console-like connection, the center of the star is a useful point of control (enabling or disabling devices) and an excellent observation point (usage statistics).

 .. figure:: svg/star.png
    :align: center